NearNodeFlash/NearNodeFlash.github.io/docs/repo-guides/crd-bumper/editing-apis.md

 ### Step 3: Restore the generated conversion entrypoint

 At the end of `api/v1alpha1/conversion.go` we will find other entrypoint routines like this one, for earlier changes to the `SystemConfiguration` type.
-Cut-n-paste that entrypoint routine from the diff above into an appropriate place near the end of `conversion.go`, adjusting it just enough so `make vet` will succeed.
+Cut-n-paste that entrypoint routine from the diff above into an appropriate place near the end of `conversion.go`, adjusting it just enough so `make vet` succeeds.

 ```console
 $ git diff -U1 api/v1alpha1/conversion.go